How much does a website cost in the UK — 2026 price guide for small trade businesses by AJ Web Design

 DIY website builders: what £150–£350 per year actually gets you

 The problem is what happens after.
 Most DIY sites for trade businesses end up slow, poorly structured for Google, and missing the things that actually convert visitors into callers — like prominent phone numbers, click-to-call buttons, and proper local SEO setup.
+According to Google's Core Web Vitals documentation, pages loading above 2.5 seconds on mobile see significantly higher bounce rates — a common problem with template builders.

 If you have time, design sense, and patience to learn the platform, a DIY builder can work.
 If you'd rather spend that weekend doing paid work, it's probably not the best use of your time.